-Firstly, I always look for a genuine pride in the people at the factory when I visit.
+Firstly, I always look for genuine pride in the people at the factory when I visit.
 You quickly see how passionate the teams are about their work and can feel the vibe in the factory.
 The most important thing is safety and their well being.
 I’m not usually responsible for the audit but support the teams and we wouldn’t consider any factory without a full audit.
-I love a good snoop around and the usual factory tour would involve me roaming round the chemical store or exploring the ETP (effluent treatment plant) to see what products and methods are used.
+I love a good snoop around and the usual factory tour would involve me roaming around the chemical store or exploring the ETP (effluent treatment plant) to see what products and methods are used.
 We look at everything from the sewing lines to health provision in the factory but I always make sure I check out the ETP.

 I had to study the basics to understand what it should look like but this is such an important part of any laundry.
 It’s a combination of tanks which clean the dirty water after washing the jeans.
-The best laundries have biological tanks with some very smart micro-organisms such as cillates which love to eat the waste and it’s a natural way break down and treat the waste.
+The best laundries have biological tanks with some very smart micro-organisms such as cillates, which love to eat the waste and it’s a natural way to break down and treat the waste.
 It is a little more complex than this, but you know a laundry cares about its footprint when I see we see such an ETP.

-Thank you to Salli for sharing this beautiful video of "a super zoomed ‘cillate’ micro organism which is eating the indigo waste water.
+Thank you to Salli for sharing this beautiful video of "a super zoomed ‘cillate’ micro-organism which is eating the indigo wastewater.
 We filmed him in a petri dish after taking him out of the biological tank in the ETP.
-This guy was about 50 micrometers big!!"
+This guy was about 50 micrometers big!"

 "This is an image of the biological tank that the micro organisms live in.
 The water is blue from the indigo but after process and several filtrations it is clean.
 This is where the cillate is swimming!" - Salli

 Each facility receives feedback from an audit and an action plan to follow.
 The brands and retailers will provide contacts and support to help the factory deliver the required improvements and often will help financially too.
 If the unit wants to work with the brand they will collaborate and deliver but this isn’t always the case.
 Unlike the factories which require a detailed audit, laundries have been classed as 3rd tier which means they don’t necessarily need an audit.
-I find this ridiculous as the laundry is the place where the hazardous processes can happen.
+I find this ridiculous as the laundry is the place where hazardous processes can happen.

 These experiences make you understand the harm your job can cause, and this is why I stress we must learn all the processes and know the factory capabilities to enable us to prevent and eliminate these bad practices.
 As a freelancer, I have refused to work with factories I feel are not safe, even if my client disagrees.